 Our department has eight environmental field offices located across the state.
 We offer a program of grants and loans to assist local communities with the development and maintenance of drinking water and wastewater infrastructure as well as solid waste disposal, waste prevention, plus programs for recycling, parks, greenways and trails.
 We promote both front-end environmental education and strong, effective enforcement.

-Our department manages 56 state parks and 85 state natural areas encompassing more than 200,000 acres across Tennessee - ranging from rustic natural and historic sites to resort parks with 6 inns, 8 restaurants, 4 marinas and the 9 golf courses on the Tennessee Golf Trail.
-We feature more than 3,000 campsites in 35 park campgrounds while offering interpretative and resource-based recreation activities, including birding, biking, fishing, hiking and swimming.
+Our department manages 56 state parks and 84 state natural areas encompassing more than 200,000 acres across Tennessee - ranging from rustic natural and historic sites to resort parks with four inns, seven restaurants, three marinas and the nine golf courses on the Tennessee Golf Trail.
+We feature more than 3,000 campsites in 36 park campgrounds while offering interpretative and resource-based recreation activities, including birding, biking, fishing, hiking and swimming.
 In addition to protecting natural resources and providing outdoor recreational opportunities for Tennesseans, Tennessee State Parks and natural areas are economic engines, pumping millions of dollars into local economies and creating thousands of jobs.
-Tennessee State Parks drew more than 35 million visitors in 2014.
+Tennessee State Parks drew more than 38 million visitors in 2017/18.
 Learn more about Tennessee State Parks’ mission.

 Whether in the Central Office in downtown Nashville, in one of our eight field offices across the state, our DOE Oversight office at Oak Ridge or in one of our 56 state parks, TDEC staff perform a variety of daily activities to protect our natural resources and improve our quality of life: